You have 0 product(s) in your cart.

 Prior to removing your wetsuit be sure to unzip all the zippers completely.
 Once all the zippers have been unzipped, make your way out of the wetsuit one section at a time taking care not to damage the suit by excessive pulling or snagging with fingernails, rings, bracelets etc.

 Saltwater and chlorine can reduce the life of your wetsuit by drying out the neoprene.
 To keep your wetsuit looking good and maintain its health, after the dive you should let your wetsuit soak in warm freshwater for 30 min.
 To maximise the life of your wetsuit, add a couple of caps of wetsuit shampoo to the soak water as this aids in removing the salt from the neoprene paws.
 To remove residual odours and bacteria from your wet suit, add 2 capfuls of Revivex Odour Eliminator an Enzyme-Based Deodorizer to the second container.
 Hang suit to dry on a flexible, padded wet suit hanger.
-As the suit dries, MiraZyme does its work as well as algae, bacteria, pollution, waste matter and urine, leaving your suit odour-free.
+As the suit dries, MiraZyme does its work as well as algae, bacteria, pollution, waste matter, and urine, leaving your suit odor-free.

 Storage of Wetsuit